ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 With so much being written and talked about with respect to the latest CSS features, it's always interesting to find out how many developers have started to put these features into practice and gained experience using them.

-The question asked was – **Please indicate your experience with the following CSS features**.
+Therefore, respondents were asked to – **Please indicate your experience with the following CSS features**.

 Here are the results: